 - Rest: rest time is important, let the meat sit undisturbed on a cutting board for about 10 minutes before cutting, this allows time for residual cooking and for the juices to redistribute.

-- Prepare the meat: set the meat out at room temperature for about 30 minutes before cooking.
-This helps with a more even cooking.
-Pat the meat with some paper towels to dry it off before adding the seasoning, this ensures that the salt and pepper will stick to the meat easier, giving more flavor.
+- Prepare the meat: Pat the meat with some paper towels to dry it off before adding the seasoning, add the salt and let the meat sit for approximately 30 minutes before adding more seasoning and cooking.

 - Oils: Oil has a high smoke point, while butter doesn’t.
 Using only butter, will lead to burnt butter while cooking the steak and that flavoring will be transferred to the steak.
 Use an oil with a high smoke point, this prevents burning and smoking while cooking: extra virgin olive oil or avocado oils are a great option.